NETWAYS/foreman-training/training/03_environment.md

 The laptop provided for the training is running CentOS 7 with Gnome 3 in Fallback mode.
 You can login with the unprivileged user "training" and password "netways".
-The password for user "root" required for some exercises is also "netways".
+The password for user "root" required for some exercises is "netways0815".

 For virtualization the laptop runs KVM with libvirt.
 A virtual network named "foreman" is configured with the IP address "10.0.0.1" assigned to the laptop and a host entry